smcneece/HAMMER/README.md

 1. Open Discord and go to **Server Settings → Integrations**.
 2. Click **New Webhook**.
 3. Choose a channel and click **Copy Webhook URL**.
+4. **DO NOT share this URL with anyone.** It gives full access to post messages in your server.

 #### Step 2: Add the Shell Command to Home Assistant